Skip to main content

 © UNRWA, 2023

-• increased Israeli military incursions
+• sustained Israeli military operations

-• intensified search and arrest operations
+• intensified search and arrest operations resulting in the detention of over 9,000 Palestinians

 As in any other conflict, international humanitarian law must be respected in full to protect civilians and grant unhindered and safe access for humanitarian aid.